FabioD-Junior/FabioD-Junior/README.md

 ### Sample of the current state of Slotermeyer Lib :
 From a pandas dataframe you can, with a simple command, generate a report on your data organized into sessions and tabs.
 Summary, Numerical data, and Categorical data, proving information and graphs using descriptive analysis techniques.
-This and many more functions
+Theses and many more functions for univariate and multivariate analysis, time-series analysis, and much more.

 This way, the user can have information about their data with just a few lines of code, organized in a cleaner way within the Jupyter notebook.
 Instead of having to scroll through pages and pages, the user uses tabs and sections that are organized by features.